 Authentic Shotokan karate with The Japan Karate Association

 Shotokan is the most widely practised form of traditional karate.
-The deep stances and range of strong techniques of this once secret martial art were first demonstrated by Master Funakoshi Gichin at a physical education exhibition hosted by the then Japan Ministry of Education in 1922.
-So impressed were the audience that in time, karate was incorporated into school curriculum and spread widely throughout higher education establishments.
+The deep stances and range of strong techniques of this once secret martial art were first demonstrated publicly in 1922 by Master Funakoshi Gichin at a physical education exhibition hosted by the then Japan Ministry of Education.
+So impressed were the audience that in time, karate was incorporated into the school curriculum and throughout higher education establishments.

 Characteristics of Shotokan over other karate styles are its incorporation of long, deep stances and full range of movement including: side, rotating and rear kicks.
 Other styles tend to use shorter stances and forward kicks only.

 The Japan Karate Association

 Heir of the Shotokan lineage, The Japan Karate Association has applied sports science and body mechanics to gain maximum efficiency of technique, resulting in the development of a refined and unique ‘JKA Shotokan’ style, evidently distinguishable from all other karate schools.
 The JKA’s methods of training apply an equal measure of kihon (basics), kata (forms) and kumite (sparring) to develop a range of powerful and dynamic techniques.
 But the teaching extends beyond the purely physical elements of practise.
 In true karate the body, mind and spirit are developed simultaneously.